Top Five Reasons for Case Manager Burnout

 The job of a case manager can be very stressful at times.
 Just like many jobs within the human services field, there is a high burnout rate.
-People decided to leave the human service field for a variety of reasons.
+People decided to leave the human services field for a variety of reasons.
 Sometimes you decide to go into a profession then realize it’s not for you.
 There are other times when the profession you enjoyed has changed to the point where it’s no longer enjoyable.
 In some cases, the changes have caused mental and emotional stress to the point where it’s no longer worth it to stay in this field.
 Unfortunately, case management is starting to head in this direction (actually almost there).
 People are leaving case management jobs and moving on to other jobs in the field and some are leaving the human services field altogether.
 There are a number of reasons that cause employee burnout in case management.
 Here are just my top five based on my conversations with fellow co-workers and personal experience.

 Excessive documentation is second on my list of burnout causes.
 Progress notes, quarterly reports, treatment plans, and a host of other forms can take its toll.
 Multiply each of these forms of paperwork by 35 to 50 clients can lead to one stressed out case manager.
 It seems like there is at least one new form added to the documentation every year.
 New requirements and regulations also add to an already overwhelming workload.